 The Montagnard did not wish to violate immunity for delegates — a stipulation that kept lawmakers from being fraudulently charged and removed from office — so they only placed them on house arrest.
 This appeased the sans-culottes but also displayed the immediate tensions between the politicians in the Convention and the sans-culottes on the streets.

-Despite their differences, the Montagnard thought that their educated minority, supported by the urban sans-culottes, would be able to defend the Revolution from foreign and domestic enemies .
+Despite their differences, the Montagnard thought that their educated minority, supported by the urban sans-culottes, would be able to defend the French Revolution from foreign and domestic enemies .
 In other words, they were working to form a coalition that didn’t depend on the mood swings of the mob.

 All of this meant that, by 1793, the Montagnard held a lot of power.
 They established centralized political control through newly established committees — like the Committee of Public Safety — which would come to function as an impromptu dictatorship controlled by famous Jacobins like Robespierre and Louis Antoine de Saint-Just.